 JSTRA has boldly forecast the ideal future vision “Blue Oceans” of Japan’s maritime industries.
 JSTRA has formulated “Seven Blue Oceans of Japanese Maritime Industry,” adopting back-cast thought and considering future technology development strategies.

-Studies and considerations for the formulation of safety guidelines for hydrogen fuel-cell vessels (Entrusted by Ministry of Land, Infrastructure, Transport and Tourism (MLIT))
+Investigative research to establish methods for assessing the safety of floating offshore wind power generation facilities (Entrusted by Ministry of Land, Infrastructure, Transport and Tourism (MLIT))